Man found guilty in 1991 cold-case murder of 16-year-old Sarah Yarborough

 About an hour before she was murdered, Yarborough raced out of her house in her drill team uniform, her hair in a ponytail with hot rollers, and drove her father’s car to the high school to meet her team for a competition.

 She was either dragged or led from the school parking lot to a nearby embankment, where she was later found wearing only her skirt and sweater with her nylons wrapped around her neck.
+Her cause of death was ligature and manual strangulation.

+Jurors considered three theories of murder: premeditated first-degree murder, first-degree murder committed during the commission of an attempted rape, and the lesser charge of second-degree murder while also committing indecent liberties, which is when a person knowingly causes someone to have sexual contact with them.
+Sexual motivation was alleged in each count.

+The jury found Nicholas not guilty of premeditated first-degree murder but found him guilty of both felony first-degree murder and second-degree murder.

 Staff reporter Amanda Zhou contributed to this story.